srstanic/srstanic.github.io/_posts/2017-02-10-swift-dynamic-keyword.md

 }
 ```

 We have moved the `redraw()` method to the class extension.
-But now if we want to override it in the subclass, the compiler will show an error.
+But now, if we want to override it in the subclass, the compiler will show an error.
 We can work around that by adding `dynamic` keyword to the `redraw()` declaration in the extension.

 ```swift
 //...